LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

     * **serviceName**

-        The name of the service providing the news data.
+        The name of the service providing the news data.  **Optional**.

-        Optional.
 Default: service defaulted within ADS.

 * **TRWebSocketController.closeRequest(ric, domain="MarketPrice")**

-    Close the open streaming requests as identified by the ric(s).
+    Close the open streaming requests as identified by the ric(s). **Required**.
-    Required.

     * **ric**

-        String or array of names identifying the open streams.
+        String or array of names identifying the open streams. **Required**.

-        Required.

     * **domain**

         The domain model associated with the specified items (ric).
-Refer to the documentation for all valid domain models.
+Refer to the documentation for all valid domain models. **Optional**.

-        Optional.
 Default: 'MarketPrice'.

 * **TRWebSocketController.closeAllRequests()**